-After the death of someone close to you, the last thing you want to worry about is your auto loan or your vehicle itself.
-But if you have a co-signer for your vehicle it is important to understand the implications that could occur after an unexpected death.
-If your co-signer dies, you take on full responsibility for the loan.
+After the death of someone close to you, the last thing that is likely to be on your mind is your auto loan or your vehicle itself.
+But if you relied upon a co-signer to purchase your vehicle, you may need to give your auto loan some thought.
+It is important to understand the ramifications of an unexpected death of your co-signer.
+In such cases, you take on full responsibility for the loan.

-What happens to your car loan when the co-signer dies?
+What happens to a car loan if your co-signer dies?

-Typically, the co-signer of an auto loan is just that; another individual — with good credit — signing off to be held financially responsible for the payments if the primary borrower fails to pay.
-Check the specifics of your loan agreement to see what rights your co-signer holds.
+Typically, the co-signer of an auto loan is just that; another individual — with good credit — signing off to be held financially responsible for payments should the primary borrower not keep up with the loan.
+If the deceased individual was the co-signer, little about your loan is likely to change.

-Regardless, if the primary person on the car loan dies, then full responsibility would automatically go to the co-signer.
-The co-signer would want to be sure to keep up with the payments so as not to damage their credit and to talk with the lender about the next steps to take.
+If, however, the primary person on the car loan dies, then full responsibility for the loan automatically goes to the co-signer, who will now need to make payments on the debt.
+If you find yourself in such a situation, be sure to keep up with the payments so as not to damage your credit and talk with the lender about the next steps to take.

 What to do after death